idax6797/Examen-CL/README.md

 This will display the backend on you localhost.
 Url: http://localhost:3000/

-### Creating and running a container environment
+### Creating and running the container environment
-I order to run the different services specified in the Docker Compose file you need to navigate to the root of the project where the compose file is located.
+I order to run the different services specified in the Docker Compose file you need to navigate to the root of the project, where the compose file is located.
 > **_NOTE:_**  Only use the following command if you are inside the backend or the frontend folder.
 ```
 cd ..